 Yoghurt - I prefer coconut yoghurt but it isn't the cheapest.
 Plain soya yoghurt is more reasonably priced and is good as an ingredient in baking etc.

-Dairy free spread/butter alternative – large supermarkets have lots of options.
+Dairy free spread/butter alternative - large supermarkets and whole food shops have lots of options.
+I like Naturli.

 Hummus - an absolutely essential ingredient for me - there’s always at least one tub of hummus in my fridge.